Sending Your Cash

 Please use this address when sending in your currency for exchange:

 We suggest that you use “LOC” instead of Leftover Currency.
 This way you don’t give away information about the contents of your letter/parcel.
+If you plan to self-deliver your currency, you can self deliver it to our Datchet office, or to our central London office, located at LOC 3rd floor 207 Regent Street, London W1B 3HH.

 Include your filled out paper exchange form, or if you’ve used our online wallet, simply write the reference number you were given on a piece of paper and include this with your notes and coins.